 Sistah Iminah is an Educator, Cultural Strategist, Singer/Songwriter, Dancer, Media Personality and Oakland native, with roots in Jamaica, Texas, Nigeria and the African world.
 A living example of redemption & radical transformation, Sistah Iminah's goal is to inspire the original greatness of Africa to rise again, through education, music and activism.

-Her life journey can best be themed rising “From Ghetto to Goddess”.
-As a youth, she overcame many trials that trap young Black women in the sex trafficking & school to prison pipeline.
-A product of Oakland’s African centered schools and OUSD, she has dedicated her life to help all rise FROM GHETTO 2 GODDESS.
+Her life journey can best be themed by rising “From Ghetto to Goddess”.
+As a youth, she overcame many trials that trapped young Black women in the sex trafficking & school to prison pipeline.
+A product of Oakland’s African centered schools and OUSD, she has dedicated her life to helping all rise FROM GHETTO 2 GODDESS.

 Samantha Aubry-Fenwick - Regional Family Engagement Liaison

-email@example.comParent of two boys, both of whom are special needs and young men of color.
-Living in Oakland since 2008, and raising both children in West Oakland, Samantha Made it a priority to become involved in her children’s education initially through volunteering and attending Family Leadership Meetings to eventually being hired as a Family resource coordinator during which time she attended various training such as Innovate Public Schools Community Organizer Training.
-Through her personal and professional experience Samantha Learned the importance of parent engagement for overall campus culture and climate, but, for the purpose of empowering parents to advocate for their children's educational experience as a whole.
+Parent of two boys, both of whom are special needs and young men of color.
+Living in Oakland since 2008, and raising both children in West Oakland, Samantha made it a priority to become involved in her children's education, initially through volunteering and attending Family Leadership Meetings, to eventually being hired as a Family Resource Coordinator, during which time she attended various training such as Innovate Public Schools Community Organizer Training.
+Through her personal and professional experience, Samantha learned the importance of parent engagement for overall campus culture and climate, but for the purpose of empowering parents to advocate for their children's educational experience as a whole.